-SpaceX could be grounded for 9-12 months: ULA chief
+ULA chief says recovery from space launch accident typically 9-12 months

 Bruno spoke with Reuters a few hours before ULA, a partnership of Lockheed-Martin Corp and Boeing Co, was preparing to launch its 111th rocket, so far all successfully.

-An Atlas 5 rocket, carrying a NASA asteroid sample-return spacecraft, was poised for liftoff from Cape Canaveral Air Force Station in Florida about 1.2 miles (2 km) away from the SpaceX launch site.
+The Atlas 5 rocket, carrying a NASA asteroid sample-return spacecraft, blasted off at 7:05 p.m.
+EDT (2305 GMT) on Thursday from Cape Canaveral Air Force Station, about 1.2 miles (2 km) away from the SpaceX launch site.

-Bruno said he called SpaceX President Gwynne Shotwell shortly after the accident to extend sympathies and offer help.
+Bruno also said he had called SpaceX President Gwynne Shotwell shortly after the accident to extend his sympathies and offer help.

 "It's a small community and issues especially around safety - but even mission success - kind of transcend the competitive piece of this," Bruno added.